Wednesday, July 27, 2016

 The CryptO'pinion?

 I must admit to being disappointed by this enigma.
-It plays the same on both models of Atari ST but is spoilt by the magic wand's mechanics.
-This is due to its inability to fire more than twice at any given moment: which means walk...shoot...walk...shoot.
-If you forget then you're left defenceless in tight situations.
+It plays the same on both Atari ST models, but is spoiled by the magic wand's mechanics.
+This is due to its inability to fire more than twice at any given moment, which means: walk... shoot... walk... shoot.
+If you forget, then you're left defenceless in tight situations.

 I pushed myself through the fluffy-control pain barrier and (shockingly) found myself enjoying this quirky game.
-In fact, I managed to reach the final level and I was genuinely having fun albeit with the awkward firing.
-Kudos to ARC for making use of the Atari STe which certainly makes me wonder why later platformers didn't.
+In fact, I managed to reach the final level, and I was genuinely having fun, albeit with the awkward firing.
+Kudos to ARC for using the Atari STe, which certainly makes me wonder why later platformers didn't.

 Whatever you're thinking, this isn't a terrible game.
-Not in the slightest; definitely worth playing.
-Okay, there are better platformers for the Atari ST but give it a shot?
-Let me know what you think in the comments.
+Not in the slightest; definitely worth playing!!
+Yes, there are better platformers, but give it a shot, and let me know what you think in the comments.

 Downloads are available for hard drive & floppy.